mitogen-hq/mitogen/docs/howitworks.rst

-Once a synthetic :py:mod:`mitogen` package and :py:mod:`mitogen.core` module have been generated, the bootstrap **deletes** `sys.modules['__main__']`, so that any attempt to import it (by :py:mod:`cPickle`) will cause the import to be satisfied by fetching the master's actual :mod:`__main__` module.
+Once a synthetic :py:mod:`mitogen` package and :py:mod:`mitogen.core` module have been generated, the bootstrap **deletes** `sys.modules['__main__']`, so that any attempt to import it will cause the import to be satisfied by fetching the master's actual :mod:`__main__` module.
 This is necessary to allow master programs to be written as a self-contained Python script.

 Reaping The First Stage